Table of Contents:

 As the satellite map and the pix above show, the day began with a ride up the floodplain of the Haast River, with a sharp turn to the south just as I passed a collection of peaks on the north side of the Haast River.
 Here is a shot looking back at the turn and the most visible of these peaks, Mount Macfarlane.

 The Kiwi cyclist in the teal shirt I first met on the day from Hari Hari to Fox Glacier.
-He was on his way from Blenheim to Wanaka to visit a friend – but his friend, after parking his vehicle at the bottom of Haast Pass, has cycled up to Haast Pass and then down to Thunder Creek Falls to surprise his Blenheim pal!
+He was on his way from Blenheim to Wanaka to visit a friend.
+Meanwhile, his friend, after parking his vehicle at the bottom of Haast Pass, had cycled up to Haast Pass and then down to Thunder Creek Falls to surprise his Blenheim pal!
 Now all they had to do was cycle back over the pass and down to the car, where the guy from Blenheim would deposit his panniers so that he could finish the ride to Wanaka free of baggage.

 a-stretch-of-sh6-a-few-kilometers-west-of-makarora